-I, Dale Seymour, Commissioner of the Anti-Dumping Commission, have initiated an investigation following an application lodged by Simcoa Operations Pty Ltd, the sole manufacturer of silicon metal ("the goods") in Australia.
-The application seeks the publication of a dumping duty notice and a countervailing duty notice in respect of silicon metal ("the goods") exported to Australia from the People's Republic of China.
+I Dale Seymour, the Commissioner of the Anti-Dumping Commission have initiated an investigation following an application lodged by Norske Skog Industries Australia Limited, (NSIA) a manufacturer of newsprint ("the goods") in Australia.
+The application seeks the publication of a dumping duty notice in respect of newsprint exported to Australia from France and the Republic of Korea.

-The application alleges that the goods have been exported to Australia at prices less than their normal value and were in receipt of countervailable subsidies and that the dumping and subsidisation has caused material injury to the Australian industry through:
+The application alleges that the goods have been exported to Australia at prices less than their normal value and that the dumping has caused material injury to the Australian industry through:

-- lost sales volumes;
+- Lost sales volumes;

-- reduced market share;
+- Price undercutting;

-- price depression;
+- Price depression;

-- price suppression;
+- Price suppression;

-- loss of profits and profitability;
+- Reduced profit and profitability; and

-- reduced return on investment; and

-- reduced capacity utilisation.
+- Reduced revenues.

-The non-confidential version of the application, which contains the basis of the alleged dumping and subsidisation, is available on the public record.
+The non-confidential version of the application, which contains the basis of the alleged dumping, is available on the public record.

-A notice under subsection 269TC(4) of the Customs Act 1901 (the Act) advising initiation of this investigation was published in The Australian newspaper on 6 February 2014.
+A notice under subsection 269TC(4) of the Customs Act 1901 (the Act) advising initiation of this investigation was published in The Australian newspaper on 22 April 2014.